Henry Schoolcraft: Later years

 When the Whig Party came to power in 1841 with the election of William Henry Harrison, Schoolcraft lost his political position as Indian agent.
 He and Jane moved to New York.
 She died the next year during a visit with a sister in Canada, while Schoolcraft was traveling in Europe.

 He continued to write about Native Americans.
 In 1846 Congress commissioned him to develop a comprehensive reference work on American Indian tribes.
 Schoolcraft traveled to England to request the services of George Catlin to illustrate his proposed work, as the latter was widely regarded as the premier illustrator of Indian life.
 Schoolcraft was deeply disappointed when Catlin refused.
 Schoolcraft later engaged the artist Seth Eastman, a career Army officer, as illustrator.
-An Army brigadier general, Eastman was renowned for his paintings of Native American peoples.
+An Army captain and later brigadier general, Eastman was renowned for his paintings of Native American peoples.
 He had two extended assignments at Fort Snelling in present-day Minnesota, the second time as commander of the fort, and had closely studied, drawn and painted the people of the Indian cultures of the Great Plains.

 Schoolcraft worked for years on the history and survey of the Indian tribes of the United States.
 It was published in six volumes from 1851 to 1857 by J. B. Lippincott & Co. of Philadelphia.
 Critics praised its scholarship and valuable content by Schoolcraft, and the meticulous and knowledgeable illustrations by Eastman.
 Critics also noted the work's shortcomings, including a lack of index, and poor organization, which made the information almost inaccessible.
 Almost 100 years later, in 1954, the Bureau of American Ethnology of the Smithsonian Institution prepared and published an index to the volumes.
 (It was not until 1928 that the US government conducted another overall study of the conditions of American Indians; it was informally known as the Meriam Report, after the technical director of the team, Lewis Meriam.)

-Schoolcraft died in Washington, D.C. on December 10, 1864.
+Schoolcraft died in Washington, D.C., on December 10, 1864.
 After his death, Schoolcraft's second wife Mary donated over 200 books from his library, which had been published in 35 different Native American languages, to the Boston Athenæum.
 Schoolcraft and Mary were each buried in the Congressional Cemetery in Washington, DC.
 His papers are archived in the Library of Congress.